 This flavor of membership site offers more (or fewer) features based on membership level.
 This is the structure of our own site here at Paid Memberships Pro.
 We offer a Free, Core and Plus level.
-I think the level names are OK, and they do imply a tier (Plus being the highest membership option available).
+I think the level names are OK, and they do imply a tier (Unlimited being the highest membership option available).

 Here are some level name ideas based on the “tier”